npa02012/blog_posts/pyspark_s3/README.md

 ## Loading S3 Data From PySpark

 This post outlines the setup and configuration needed to download data in S3 from a PySpark application.
-THe work builds off of the environment created in [this post](https://github.com/npa02012/blog_posts/tree/master/k8s_aws_setup).
+The work builds off of the environment created in [this post](https://github.com/npa02012/blog_posts/tree/master/k8s_aws_setup).

 ### Create a CSV File in S3